mmocny/inp-workshop/README.md

 });
 ```

-## 3. Split into separate event handlers
+## What if the work was split up, into separate event handlers

 What if you move the work to a separate Event Handlers?